STEP 4: Apply for the F-1 Student Visa

 - Demonstrate convincing reasons for consular officials to believe that you intend to return home after your studies in the United States.
 This means demonstrating that you have compelling ties that will cause you to return to your home country.

 Evidence: If your family owns a business, bring letters from the bank describing the business.
-If your family owns property, submit the deed.
+If your family owns a property, submit the deed.
 If you have taken a leave of absence from your job or have a prospective job offer, obtain a letter from the company stating that your job will be held until you return or that your profession is in demand in your country.
 Documents that will help to prove strong ties include, but are not limited to:

 - Employment letters stating position, date of commencement of employment and salary.